Introduction to Zheyin Shizi Qinpu

 Beijing, Zhonghua Shuju Chuban Faxing, 1981 (printed in Shanghai)

-Recent research suggests that the actual compiler along with Gong Jing was the four generation descendant of Zhu Quan, Zhu Gongwei.
+Recent research suggests that the actual compiler along with Gong Jing was the fourth generation descendant of Zhu Quan, Zhu Gongwei.

 Footnotes (Shorthand references are explained on a separate page)